-Optimizing the spatial configuration of diverse best management practices (BMPs) can provide valuable decision-making support for comprehensive watershed management.
-Most existing methods focus on selecting BMP types-selection and location-allocation allocating locations but neglect the BMP ir implementation time or orders in a management scenarios, which are often restricted by investment-restricteds.
-This study proposes a new simulation-optimization framework for determining the implementation planorders of BMPs by using the net present value to calculate the economic costs of BMP scenarios, and the time-varying effectiveness of BMPs to evaluate the environmental effectiveness of multistage BMP scenarios.
+64 65 Optimizing the spatial configuration of diverse best management practices (BMPs) can provide valuable decision-making support for comprehensive watershed management.
+Most existing methods focus on selecting BMP types and locations but neglect their implementation time or order in management scenarios, which are often investment-restricted.
+This study proposes a new simulation-optimization framework for determining the implementation plan of BMPs by using the net present value to calculate the economic costs of BMP scenarios and the timevarying effectiveness of BMPs to evaluate the environmental effectiveness of BMP scenarios.
 The proposed framework was implemented based on a Spatially Explicit Integrated Modeling System and demonstrated in an agricultural watershed case study.
-The This case study optimized the implementation time of four erosion control BMPs in a specific spatial configuration scenario under a 5-year stepwise investment process.
-The results demonstrated that the proposed method could effectively provide more feasible BMP scenarios with a lower overall investment burden at the cost of with only a slight loss of environmental effectiveness.
-Gathering tTime-varying BMP effectiveness data should be gathered and incorporateding them into watershed modeling and scenario optimization should be adopted extensively to better depict the environmental improvement effects of BMPs on improving the environment over time.
+This case study optimized the implementation time of four erosion control BMPs in a specific spatial configuration scenario under a 5-year stepwise investment process.
+The proposed method could effectively provide more feasible BMP scenarios with a lower overall investment burden with only a slight loss of environmental effectiveness.
+Time-varying BMP effectiveness data should be gathered and incorporated into watershed modeling and scenario optimization to better depict the environmental improvement effects of BMPs over time.
 The proposed framework was sufficiently flexible to be applied to other technical implementations and extensible to more actual application cases with sufficient BMP data.
-Overall, this study demonstrated the basic idea concept of extending the spatial optimization of BMPs to the a spatio-temporal level by considering stepwise investment-H, emphasizinged the value of integrating physical geographic processes and anthropogenic influences.
+Overall, this study demonstrated the basic idea of extending the spatial optimization of BMPs to a spatiotemporal level by considering stepwise investment, emphasizing the value of integrating physical geographic processes and anthropogenic influences.